-The objectives for the personal strategy and sustainability targets include uniform cost-cutting targets defined for all members of the Management Board.
-For Mr Crepulja, these also include a more specific objective relating to a strategic initiative, a more specific objective for Mr Gräf for reviewing and realigning specific sales strategies, for Dr Madjlessi the development of ICS-specific organisational structures and for Mr Dreyfus the successful implementation of these structures.
-The respective target achievement was assessed by way of an overall evaluation of both targets.
+The personal strategy and sustainability targets for the 2023 financial year included a common cost reduction target for all members of the Management Board as a sub-target.
+These also included an additional individual sub-target for each member of the Management Board.
+For

+Kruno Crepulja, this was a more specific target relating to a strategic initiative being pursued, for Andreas Gräf it was a more specific target for reviewing and realigning specific sales strategies, for Dr Foruhar Madjlessi it was the further development of ICS-specific organisational structures, and for David Dreyfus it was the successful implementation of these ICS structures.
+Achievement of each target was assessed by considering the two sub-targets as a whole, with both sub-targets having an identical weighting of 50%.